federico1-creator/Federico-Cocchi-/README.md

 <!-- The purpose of this work is to define an explainable way to define if a COVID patient health status is "MILD" or "SEVERE" using an algorithm which elaborates this dataset.
 Each one of the following section explains one step of our classification pipeline. -->

-L'obiettivo di questo lavoro è quello di trovare una modalità 'explainability' per definire se un paziente ha uno stato 'MILD' o 'SEVERE' rispetto alla patologia COVID-19; attraverso l'uso del nostro algoritmo.
+L'obiettivo di questo lavoro è quello di trovare una modalità 'explainable' per definire se un paziente ha uno stato 'MILD' o 'SEVERE' rispetto alla patologia COVID-19; attraverso l'uso dell'algoritmo.
-Nel paper viene descritta passo a passo l'architettura utilizzata per massimizzare la explainability del modello per poter aiutare l'interpretazione del risultato.
+Nel paper viene descritta passo a passo l'architettura utilizzata per massimizzare la explainability del modello per poter aiutare l'operatore sanitario nell'interpretazione del risultato.

 Semantic Segmentation - Pytorch - Classification - Decision tree - Medical images